 Choosing a Major: Applicants interested in architecture, writing, critical and visual studies, construction management, fashion design and the BA in art history must choose those majors at the time of application.
 They have different first years.
 Students who are uncertain about which major to choose in the School of Art and Design may choose undecided and then select their major in the spring of their freshman year.
 Certain majors like interior design and industrial design are limited by space and must control the numbers entering to assure enough space and equipment for all students.
 Most welcome students who wish to enter their departments.

-Each year 50 freshmen or about eight percent percent enter as "undecided."
+Each year 50 freshmen or about eight percent enter as "undecided."
 Undecided students in art and design or students who initially chose another major and want to switch to another major within their school after they arrive must request the Change of Major form from the Office of Academic Advisement and meet with the Chairperson of the department in which they want to major in the spring of the freshman year.
 Be prepared to bring a portfolio including work from the foundation year and a transcript with your grades from the fall semester.
-The actual process for changing major is described fully in the Academic Advisement section of the website.
-We encourage all students to read about our majors on our website (www.pratt.edu/academics) and try to choose a major since some majors may not accept students for the sophomore year if there is no space.
+The process for changing major is described fully in the Academic Advisement section of the website.
+We encourage all students to read about our majors on our website (www.pratt.edu/academics) and try to choose a major since some majors may not accept students for the sophomore year.

 Students who wish to talk with an admissions counselor about the various majors are encouraged to call or come in with their work to discuss.
 Appointments may be scheduled by emailing firstname.lastname@example.org or calling 718.636.3779.